 Kruger states that because some early writings were considered “canonical” right away, they could not have received their an authority from some “future ecclesiastical decision.”

-This is true, and it is not disputed by Catholics.
+This is true enough, and it is not disputed by Catholics.
 Statements marshaled to prove the contrary are being misread – probably due to the “canon / inspired” confusion noted above.
 Remember that “canonical” refers to a book’s being included in an authoritative list – not that it is authoritative simpliciter.
 Canonical status and inspired authority are two different things (i.e., Paul’s writings were all authoritative but not all of them ended up in the canon – cf. 1 Corinthians 5:9 and Colossians 4:16).
 No one says that a divinely inspired writing lacked authority until the Church came along centuries later and bestowed authority upon it.

 The Council of Trent